 The big difference between standard fire alarms using cables and wireless fire alarms is their design.
 Temporary wireless alarms are designed to be adaptable and can be easily repositioned anywhere on the construction site, without having to reprogram the circuitry and reinstall the cables.
 There is also no risk of a worker accidentally catching on one of the wires, which is another health and safety hazard.

 The Millennium fire detection system provides a simple yet effective solution for clients across the UK.
 Our wireless, battery-powered, radio-linked fire safety systems automatically detect heat and smoke.
-Our fire alarm monitoring centre also provides 24/7 surveillance, ensuring total peace of mind, even when the construction site is closed.
+Our wireless fire alarm monitoring centre also provides 24/7 surveillance, ensuring total peace of mind, even when the construction site is closed.

 How Can a Large-Scale Construction Site be Protected from Fire?